Our tax justice reflection action toolkit (TJ-RATK) is made to help empower communities to stand up for their rights.

 Section One looks at local tax issues while Section Two looks at the impact of international and national tax on local public services.
 Section Three expands on national and international tax issues.
 Section Four helps assess the impact of tax justice actions.
 Also take a look at our work linking Tax and Education and our broader work promoting Tax Justice.

-The toolkit is currently available in English, French and Portuguese and soon it will be available also in Spanish.
+The toolkit is currently available in English, French, Portuguese and Spanish.
 Please feel free to share, copy, distribute, adapt, and build upon the tools.